formix/damn-simple-xml/README.md

 ## What damn-simple-xml is not good for?

-**1. If you have a complex document that combines text at the same level as other xml nodes, it'S not gonna work:**
+**1. If you have a complex document that combines text at the same level as other xml nodes, it's not a good mix**

 ```xml
 <root>